learn-chef/controls-for-compliance-rhel/README.md

 # controls-for-compliance-rhel
-Chef repo for the Learn Chef tutorial https://learn.chef.io/controls-for-compliance/rhel
+Cookbook and application code for the [Audit a Red Hat Enterprise Linux node for compliance](https://learn.chef.io/controls-for-compliance/rhel/) tutorial on Learn Chef.